 On the other hand:

-- Ideally, the default meal should be 100% plant-based.
+- Ideally, the default meal should be 100% plant-based, like the one above served family-style by the Neomonde, a local Mediterranean deli.
 People with special dietary needs can ask for alternatives as vegans and vegetarians do now.
 It would also be served buffet style with reusable plates, cutlery, and napkins.

 - No sustainable event should serve the top three food sources of greenhouse gases: lamb, beef, or cheese.

-- That’s a lot of wasteful packaging: a box for each lunch, a bag for each handful of chips, a cup for the fruit salads, and possibly plastic wrap for each wrap and cookie.
+- That’s a lot of wasteful packaging: a box for each lunch, a bag for each handful of chips, a cup for the fruit salads, individual condiment servings, and plastic wrap for each wrap and cookie.

 - Boxed lunches lead to wasted food.
 Some people don’t want the pickles, little bags of mustard, chips, or even cookies.
 Cutlery and napkins usually come in the box for faster serving, but this nixes the benefit of bringing a travel dining kit.